Kwame Osei-Prempeh

-Kwame Osei-Prempeh (born 19 December 1957) is a Ghanaian politician and a member of the Fifth Parliament of the Republic of Ghana representing the Nsuta-Kwamang Beposo in the Ashanti Region of Ghana.
+Kwame Osei-Prempeh (born 19 December 1957) is a Ghanaian politician and a member of the Fifth Parliament of the Republic of Ghana representing the Nsuta-Kwamang-Beposo in the Ashanti Region of Ghana.

 Early life and education

 Prempeh was born in Kwamang in Ashanti Region of the Ghana.
 He attended the Kwame Nkrumah University of Science and Technology and obtained his Degree in Bachelor of Social Science in 1982.
 He attended the University of Ghana in 1987 and studied Quantum Chemistry Laboratory, QCL.
 He also attended Ghana school of Law and obtained a Degree in Bachelor of Law in 1989.

 Career

-Prempeh was an Associate for Sarpong Legal Services in Ashanti Region -Kumasi.He was also a member of Parliament for the Nsuta-Kwamang Beposo constituency in the Ashanti Region of Ghana.
-He became the Acting Managing Director of and Group Chief Executive of GOIL Company Limited on June 3, 2019, after being a board member since two years prior.
+Prempeh was an Associate for Sarpong Legal Services in Ashanti Region, Kumasi.
+He was also a member of Parliament for the Nsuta-Kwamang-Beposo constituency in the Ashanti Region of Ghana.
+He became the Acting Managing Director and Group Chief Executive of GOIL Company Limited on 3 June 2019, after being a board member since two years prior.